springernature/webpagetest-mapper/README.md

 ### odf-spreadsheet

 The `odf-spreadsheet` mapper
-generates an Open Document Format (ODF) spreadsheet, readable by
+generates an Open Document Format (ODF) spreadsheet.
-Apache OpenOffice,
-Microsoft Excel
-and Google Documents.

 For each test,
 a table is created